Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 the Concentration check (DC 15 + spell level) fails, you can't use the ability, but the attempt counts as if you had used the ability.

+### Supernatural Abilities
-**Supernatural Abilities:** Using a supernatural ability is usually a standard action (unless defined otherwise by the ability's description).
+Using a supernatural ability is usually a standard action (unless defined otherwise by the ability's description).
 Its use cannot be disrupted, does not require concentration, and does not provoke attacks of opportunity.

+### Extraordinary Abilities
-**Extraordinary Abilities:** Using an extraordinary ability is usually not an action because most extraordinary abilities automatically happen in a reactive fashion.
+Using an extraordinary ability is usually not an action because most extraordinary abilities automatically happen in a reactive fashion.
 Those extraordinary abilities that are actions are usually standard actions that cannot be disrupted, do not require